sid26ranjan/mileage-prediction/README.md

 **acceleration**: the time(in seconds) it takes to reach 0-60mph.\
 **model year**: the year the car was manufactured.in this column the value given was year%100.\
 **origin**:origin of the car.three values are given in this column it can be American,European or Asian.\
-**car name**: name of the car.\
+**car name**: name of the car.

-the link to the dataset is https://www.kaggle.com/uciml/autompg-dataset.
+the link to the dataset is https://www.kaggle.com/uciml/autompg-dataset. \

-i have used visualisation tools like seaborn and matplotlib to understand the data and all the visualisation were very helpful and it provided a lot of useful insights which helped in different ways.
+i have used visualisation tools like seaborn and matplotlib to understand the data and all the visualisation were very helpful and it provided a lot of useful insights which helped in different ways.\

-i tried two different algorithms on the dataset and analysed thier results and then continued with one of them which gave some satisfactory results and that was linear regression.
+i tried two different algorithms on the dataset and analysed thier results and then continued with one of them which gave some satisfactory results and that was linear regression.\

-after the linear regression model is trained i saved the model using joblib so that it can be used further.
+after the linear regression model is trained i saved the model using joblib so that it can be used further.\
+a webapp is created using streamlit which have the following features as input \
+cylinders\
+displacement\
+horsepower\
+weight\
+acceleration\
+model year\
+origin